 Sports reporters, sports broadcasters, and the sports media, in general, are up in arms.
 They don’t understand how you, the common NFL fan, can avoid caring about all these stories they’ve created to open your eyes to the true nature of the NFL.
 After all of the hard work they’ve put in to characterize your favorite players, your favorite team, the commissioner of the league, and the institutional culture surrounding them, you keep watching with your eyes wide shut.
 You don’t care.
 It’s the strangest thing.

-Those that have watched, read, and listened to the sports media over the last couple of years have been inundated with those NFL stories that will “officially, and unquestionably, be the end our enjoyment of the NFL.”
-When those stories come out, and we didn’t abandon the game, the sports media moved onto that next story “that will tick the general public off so much that I don’t see how the NFL survives this without lasting damage to their product.”
+Those who have watched, read, and listened to the sports media over the last couple of years have been inundated with NFL stories that will “officially, and unquestionably, begin the ending our enjoyment of the NFL.”
+When those stories come out, and we don’t abandon the game, the sports media moved onto that next story “that will tick the general public off so much that I don’t see how the NFL survives this without lasting damage to their product.”
 Even after the members of the media make that proclamation, and the next one, the numbers don’t decrease in the least.
 We stubborn, fans keep watching the game in record numbers.

 In the socially conscious world, the media are king makers.
-They can make or break a corporation with a couple lines here and there.
+They can make or break a corporation, or an individual, with a couple lines here and there.
 With the right story, or an accumulation of stories, the media can drive a corporation out of business.
 The corporation may try to adjust their practices to fit in with the prevailing winds of our culture, but in the socially conscious world once the damage is done, it’s done.

 When socially conscious stories encroach upon the stature of the NFL, it attempts to adjust to the prevailing winds of our culture accordingly, as any other corporation worried about the prospects of their product will.
 They sit players for infractions large and small, they fine them, and then they blast their socially conscious reactions out into the worldwide media for contrition.
-Few care.
-Few care about the transgressions.
+Few NFL fans care one way or another.
+Few of them care about the transgressions in the report.
 Few care about the contrition.
 And the confusing simplicity of this is, few care about the NFL.
 They just want to watch football.

 Most common, NFL fans are not socially conscious consumers, and I write that in the most complimentary manner possible.
-They are mostly male, between the ages of 35-54, and making less than 100k a year.
-They are hard-working people that pay little attention to politics, world affairs, or social issues in general.
+They are mostly male, between the ages of 35-54, making less than 100k a year.
+They are hard-working people who pay little attention to politics, world affairs, or social issues in general.
 Opponents may charge that they are head-in-the-sand ostriches, and that may be true in a larger sense, but in a more revealing scope, I think we can surmise that they don’t pick and choose the social issues to care about.
 They don’t care about any of them.
-They are a very consistent demographic.
+They are one of our most consistent demographics in our country.
 They tend to their backyards, and they expect you to do the same, whether you are their neighbor or the NFL.
 They may think a little less of you when you don’t weed and water properly, but that doesn’t mean that the next time you lean over the fence, they’re going to avoid you.

 The common NFL fan may know a few of the players’ names.
-Some of them may know the high draft pick at left tackle, the weak side linebacker that can cover as well as he can tackle, and the 4.2, 40 star cornerback, but for the most part NFL games are won and lost by players that they’ve never heard of.
+Some of them may know the high draft pick at left tackle, the weak side linebacker that can cover as well as he can tackle, and the 4.2, 40 star cornerback, and everyone knows the quarterback, but for the most part NFL games are won and lost by players whose names they will never know.
 They’re not as attached to these players as the media believes, in other words.
-Their kids might be, but their parents have created enough distance from the players that no one player can ruin the game with their off the field activities.
+Their kids might be, but they have created enough distance from the players that no one player can ruin the game with their off the field activities.
 The love of the game is not as in-depth for fans, as it is for reporters.
 For fans, it’s just football, and it really isn’t all that complicated.

-Those in the sports media make the mistake of assigning their own “age of enlightenment” social conscious worldview to their readers.
+Those in the sports media make the mistake of assigning their own “age of enlightenment” social conscious worldview to their audience.
 They believe that socially conscious consumers are indicative of the evolved, new earthling, or at the very least that this idea of a socially conscious consumer has made its way to the NFL fan.
 They’re “wrong”, as Greg Cote says.
 “All of it.”
 We love the game of football.
 We appreciate watching talent at its highest level, but we don’t care about the NFL in a manner that if they don’t handle their controversies better, we’re going to abandon them.
+We’re not going to boo them when they take the field, depending on the charge, and we’re not going to applaud them when they come back … unless the collective they manage to violate one of our core tenets.

 We tune out when the NFL pregame shows start their broadcast with the latest “weight of the world” drama that has the whole NFL shook up.
 We don’t want to hear the perspective of this story from all four on-air personalities, and the sideline reporters’ latest quotes from the team’s equipment manager.
 We also don’t care about the human interest stories that follow these negative stories to inform us that not all NFL players are not as bad as inmate number 6843107347.
 We don’t care about the good, the bad, or the ugly.
-We want to watch a game of football.
+We want to watch a game of football, unless the collective they show display some sort of ingratitude for the fan that he or she can feel.

 For the devout fans’ desire to learn X’s and O’s analysis, injury reports, and the occasional trash talk, we now have to turn to the internet.
 We turn to the place that allows us just the facts, or if they don’t, we have the option of only clicking on stories that provide just the facts and figures we want to know more about.